New industry standards on successful colostrum management

 feedings on the first day of life.
 When you have good quality colostrum available of >70 g of IgG per litre (equivalent to a BRIX value of 23), a single feeding of 4L or 3 × 2L could already be sufficient to set your calves up for an excellent start!

 Colostrum is more than a source of IgG

-Denkavit recommends to feed good quality (BRIX of ≥22) maternal colostrum and to prolong the colostrum feeding for 3 days before switching to milk replacer.
+Denkavit recommends feeding good quality (BRIX of ≥22) maternal colostrum and to prolong the colostrum feeding for 3 days before switching to a milk replacer.
 Lately, research has shown that prolonged (3 days) colostrum or transition milk feeding promoted intestinal maturation and development in neonatal calves (Pyo et al., 2020).
 Feeding colostrum or transition milk for a longer

 available a colostrum enhancer or replacer based on dried bovine colostrum (f.e.
 Vitalstart) can be an alternative.
 If questions remain regarding your colostrum management, feel free to contact us.

 - Godden, S. (2008).
 Colostrum management for dairy calves.
 Veterinary Clinics of North America: Food Animal Practice, 24(1), 19-39.

 - Lombard, J., Urie, N., Garry, F., Godden, S., Quigley, J., Earleywine, T., … & Smith, G. (2020).
 Consensus recommendations on calf-and herd-level passive immunity in dairy calves in the United States.
 Journal of Dairy Science.